Catalytic Oxidizers

 What is a Catalytic Oxidizer?

 Catalytic Oxidizers are an excellent air pollution control option in applications that need to treat low VOC process streams.
 Compared to other pollution control technologies, they are very cost-effective, have a low impact on the manufacturing process, and generate less NOx and CO due to their lower gas consumption.
-All PSI catalytic oxidizers incorporate heat exchangers into the design, making them recuperative catalytic oxidizers.
+Catalytic Oxidizers built by Pollution Systems incorporate heat exchangers into the design of each unit, making them Recuperative Catalytic Oxidizers.

 EtO Sterilization Abatement Utilizing an EtO Catalytic Oxidizer designed for the Medical Sterilization Industry